Movie Review: The Little Mermaid

 But to the trash with that!
 The freedom means I don't have to wait until X Week to tell you all about something, and that's a good thing!
 It should lead to less unplanned breaks because I have nothing to say on a particular topic.

 So on that note, this week I applied for an LCCN for Fractured Princess.
 That's exciting, because that gives it a better chance at being available in libraries.
-I've I receive a number, I'll be able to set up the Kindle edition for pre-sale!
+Once I receive a number, I'll be able to set up the Kindle edition for pre-sale!
 May will be here before I know it.

 I've also written a few more words in the new draft of Divided Princess.
 I do think this restart is going to help me get to the end of the book.
 It's on my mind more and more now that FP is on the move again.